The UK Government and devolved administrations have launched several measures for businesses to help them navigate the COVID-19 pandemic.

 Companies House guidance – Companies House has produced guidance if coronavirus (COVID-19) has affected your company and you need more time to file your accounts.
 Find all the information here.

 Tax policy consultations – HM Treasury and HMRC have set out new timelines for tax policy consultations and other work in the light of the current COVID -19 crisis These include three-month extension to many consultation deadlines to give stakeholders time to submit their views.
 A full list of the tax policy documents is available online here.

 Support for self-employed

-In addition to being able to access some of the business support schemes above, those who are self employed will also be able to access the following schemes.
+In addition to being able to access some of the business support schemes above, those who are self-employed will be able to access the following schemes.
 Universal Credit is also available to those who need it.

 Coronavirus Self-employment Income Support Scheme – eligible customers can receive taxable grants of 80% of monthly profits up to £2,500 being paid (up to a total maximum of £7,500) in a single payment.
 It is open to those with trading profits of up to £50,000.
-Those applying must have already filed their tax return for 2019.
+Those applying must have already filed their tax return for 2019 and must make the application by 13 July 2020.
 You can check your eligibility using the new online checker tool and make a claim online here.
-Those eligible will have the money paid into their bank account by 25 May, or within six working days of completing a claim.
+Those eligible will have the money paid into their bank account within six working days of completing a claim.

 Self-assessment payments can be deferred until 2021.

 The Government plans to make changes to company insolvency law to enable UK companies undergoing a rescue or restructure process to continue trading, to help them avoid insolvency.
 This will be brought into law in the coming weeks and be retrospective from 1 March 2020 for three months.